 Factors That Affect Mobile Home Cost

-If you’ve ever wondered, “How much does a mobile home cost?”—keep in mind there are many different factors that affect a mobile home’s price.
-When researching homes, pay attention to how type, materials, location, community and additions/upgrades can lead to cost variation.
+If you’ve ever wondered how much mobile homes cost, keep in mind there are many different factors that affect the price tag.
+When researching homes, pay attention to how the following can lead to differences in cost.

 Standard sizes for today’s mobile homes include single-wide (single-section) and double-wide (multi-section).
 Exact dimensions and floor plans of each of these types can vary considerably, depending on the manufacturer, but most options fall within typical ranges.